shimmy1996/blog/content/posts/2019-04-27-enumerate-with-c-plus-plus.en.md

 slug = "enumerate-with-c-plus-plus"
 +++

-Quite a few programming languages provide ways to iterating through a container while keeping count of the number of steps taken, such as `enumerate` in Python:
+Quite a few programming languages provide ways to iterate through a container while keeping count of the number of steps taken, such as `enumerate()` in Python:

 ```python
 for i, elem in enumerate(v):
     print(i, elem)
 ```

-and `enumerate` under `std::iter::Iterator` trait in Rust:
+and `enumerate()` under `std::iter::Iterator` trait in Rust:

 ```rust
 for (i, elem) in v.iter().enumerate() {